namhyung/uftrace/doc/uftrace-report.md

 \--diff=*DATA*
 :   Report difference between the input trace data and the given DATA.

+\--sort-column=*IDX*
+:   When --diff option is used, 3 columns will be shown for each total time, self time and call count.
+This is option is to select the index of column to be used as a sort key.

 EXAMPLE
 =======
 This command shows information like below: